Ecology for all series, River Wyre and Morecambe Bay

 22 April 2017

-On a cool but bright and sunny Saturday morning in April, seventeen experienced and novice biologists assembled in the beautiful heart of the Ashworth Valley to meet with David Winnard, our expert guide for the day.
+On a cool but bright and sunny Saturday morning in April, 17experienced and novice biologists assembled in the beautiful heart of the Ashworth Valley to meet with David Winnard, our expert guide for the day.
 David has been foraging since he was a boy and learnt of many of the local edible plants and fungi from his grandmother before he became a professional botanist.

 David has published articles on foraging for many years as well as appearing on radio and TV to share his passion.
 As we walked we were treated to not only detailed information on the natural history of the edible and poisonous plants and fungi, and of the North West region, but also stories and folklore around some of the more notorious species.